bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 3/Effect of angle of attack on the moment coefficient.md

 Pressure moves with the angle of attack, which effects the [[Pitching moment coefficient]].
 ![[Pasted image 20211021193231.png]]

-The slope of the graph relating to angle of attack also depends on the point the moment is taken about:
+The slope of the graph relating to angle of attack also depends on the [[measuring pitching moments on a plane|point the moments is taken about]]:
 ![[Pasted image 20211021193326.png]]

 The variation of the [[Pitching moment coefficient]] is: